Valley Park still bringing community together

 Deal deduces, “Valley Park brings people together and has a positive impact on the health and wellness of our community.”

-Certainly a place that proffers such restorative help to our community is appealing in today’s fragile climate.
+Certainly a place that proffers such restorative help to the community is appealing in today’s fragile climate.

 Valley Park is no stranger to COVID-19’s sway.
 The pandemic shut the park down for a time, limited the amount of staff it could financially support, and led to the cancellation of events.

-Note: EDITOR’S NOTE: Some of the events listed in this story could change as a result of Putnam County’s status on the West Virginia Division of Health and Human Resource’s county alert map system.
-Please check with Valley Park’s Facebook page or website for updated information.